4 years full-time (plus optional placement year)

 Your linguistics modules will help you understand the nature of language itself: how it is structured, how it has evolved, and how we use and understand it within our society.
 These modules will enable you to think critically and approach your studies from an analytical point of view.

 In your second and final years, you can tailor your degree to your interests.
 You can:

 By taking Italian ab initio, you will follow an intensive, fast-track programme.
+Examples may include: